Square du Vert-Galant: History

 In 1585, the Pont Neuf began construction over the farthest west point of Île de la Cité, The Pont Neuf, completed in 1606, was the first bridge in Paris to cross the entire length of the Seine, and was the first that was not lined with houses.
 It was the project of Henry IV.
 In 1607, Henry IV gave up the royal garden on the island's west end to allow for the construction of the Place Dauphine to the east of the Pont Neuf, and the Square du Vert-Galant to its west.
 After his assassination, his statue was placed on the bridge.
 The original Equestrian statue of Henry IV was erected on west side of the Pont Neuf in 1618, and overlooked the Square du Vert-Galant and the future park.
 However, it was destroyed on August 11, 1792, during the French Revolution, with some surviving pieces relocated to the Louvre, where they can still be seen today.
 The current version, recast in 1818 by François-Frédéric Lemot after the Bourbon Restoration in France, and uses a copy of the original mold, although varies in a few details.

 When the Pont Neuf, was completed the bridge was at the west end of the Ile de la Cité, overlooking the river.
-Two small islands originally lay just west of the bridge; the Île a la Gourdaine or Island of the Patriarch, and the Ile aux Juifs, which had been the site of the persecution and execution of Jews, and which on 18 March had been the execution site of Jacques de Molay, the head of the Knights Templar, as well as another Templar leader, Geoffroi de Charney.
+Two small islands originally lay just west of the bridge; the Île à la Gourdaine or Island of the Patriarch, and the Ile aux Juifs, which had been the site of the persecution and execution of Jews, and which in 1314 had been the execution site of Jacques de Molay, the head of the Knights Templar, as well as another Templar leader, Geoffroi de Charney.
 Both were burned at the stake for heresy.
 A plaque commemorating Molay's execution sits at the entrance to the square, which now occupies the land.

 Before becoming a public square, the area of Square du Vert-Galant housed baths by about 1765, with a cafe with live music being built in 1865.
-However, due to the area's low lying level, this was destroyed by a flood in 1879, and the land was sold to the city of Paris in 1884 to be made a green space.
+However, due to the area's low lying level, this was destroyed by a flood in 1879, and the land was sold to the city of Paris in 1884 to be made a green space..
+The square was painted by Pissarro in 1902.

-In 1884, under the Third Republic, a new project was begun to link the small islands to the main island.
-Embankments were constructed and the land between the islands was filled in, and the park was formed.

 In 2007, Square du Vert-Galant obtained the label 'Espace Vert Écologique' (Ecological Green Space).